scripting-drafts/Google-Places-Data-Extraction/README.md

 # Google-Data-Science

-This is meant to be run on GNU/Linux but can be adapted to OSX by changing CONTROL keys to COMMAND keys.
+This scripts are meant to be run on GNU/Linux but can be adapted to OSX by changing CONTROL keys to COMMAND keys.

 Requirements:
  - Firefox